-La Colombe now has locations across the nation, but their flagship 11,000 square-foot space in the Fishtown section of Philadelphia is an experience simply not to be missed, according to Best Things PA.
-The enormous space includes both a roastery and a tasting room, a pizza oven, and a rum distillery.
-In addition to typical coffeehouse fare, La Colombe also serves cocktails, wine, beer, “and the best White Russian you’ve ever encountered.”
-If you want to enjoy an amazing cup of coffee at home, check out our 5 tricks for making the best homebrew.
+La Colombe now has locations across the nation, but their flagship 11,000-square-foot space in the Fishtown neighborhood of Philadelphia is an experience simply not to be missed.
+The enormous space includes a roastery, a tasting room, a pizza oven, and a rum distillery.
+In addition to typical coffeehouse fare, La Colombe also serves wine, beer, and a White Russian that gets rave reviews.

-The Espresso Gurus picked Kudu Coffee and Craft Beer in Charleston for its choice offerings: coffee or beer.
-Whichever you want, Kudu has you covered, according to the Gurus.
-It also has a “fine-looking outdoor courtyard” and no WiFi—a boon to those who prefer conversation with their libations.
-Did you know that a coffee a day may help keep liver cancer at bay?
+We picked Kudu Coffee and Craft Beer in Charleston for its choice offerings: coffee and beer.
+Whichever you want, Kudu has you covered.
+It also has a gorgeous outdoor courtyard (with a fountain to keep you cool even on the hottest Southern days) and no Wi-Fi—a boon to those who prefer conversation along with their libations.
+If you need an icebreaker, consider looking up who invented ice cream.

 South Dakota: Pump House

-The best coffee in South Dakota, according to Trip Advisor, is at Pump House in Deadwood, a “cultural and spiritual gem of the Black Hills.”
-The Pump House features “locally roasted coffee drinks, pastries, snacks, and a variety of cold drinks” as well as beer and wine, all of which can be enjoyed while gazing on the gorgeous view of the Black Hills and watching handcrafted glass sculptures being created before your eyes.
+The best coffee in South Dakota is at Pump House in Deadwood, a beautiful studio where visitors can watch glass artists at work.
+The Pump House features locally roasted coffee and pastries, as well as beer and wine.
+The best part?
+All of it can be enjoyed while gazing at the gorgeous view of the Black Hills and watching handcrafted glass sculptures being created before your eyes.

 Tennessee: Barista Parlor

-According to Epicurious, Nashville’s Barista Parlor is steeped in local flavor.
-The barista’s aprons are custom-designed by a local company.
-Their bowties are from a local apparel maker.
-The massive mural on the wall is by a Nashville artist and pays homage to coffee-carrying ships.
-The food that isn’t made in-house is locally sourced.
-To top it off, you get a bandanna for a napkin.
-On good-weather days, this quirky Music City coffee house invites local bands to play on an outdoor stage, and there are plans for the frontman of the rock band The Black Keys, Dan Auerbach, to open up a second outpost.
+Nashville’s Barista Parlor is steeped in local flavor: The baristas’ aprons are custom-designed by a local company, their bowties are from a local apparel maker, and the massive mural on the wall by a Nashville artist pays homage to coffee-carrying ships.
+The food that isn’t made in-house is locally sourced, and to top it off, customers get a bandana for a napkin.
+On fair weather days, this quirky Music City coffeehouse invites local bands to play on an outdoor stage, and there are plans for the frontman of the rock band The Black Keys, Dan Auerbach, to open up a second outpost.

 Virginia: Black Sheep Coffee

-According to Virginia.org, Black Sheep Coffee in the historic Ice House building in Harrisonburg is the cream of Virginia’s coffee shop crop.
-Black Sheep’s coffee is sourced from local roasters around the state, but they also feature a large selection of both Rishi loose leaf tea blends and specialty “artesian” sodas from quirky East Coast suppliers like Harmony Springs (Massachusetts), Maine Root (Maine) and Blenheim Ginger Ale (South Carolina).
-Throw in the plum location (less than a quarter mile from an Indonesian café (Boboko), a microbrewery (Pale Fire Brewing Company), and the Hugo Kohl American Jewelry Museum.
+Black Sheep Coffee, situated in the historic Ice House building in Harrisonburg, is the cream of Virginia’s coffee shop crop.
+Black Sheep’s coffee is sourced from local roasters around the state, but they also feature a large selection of both Rishi loose leaf tea blends and specialty artisan sodas from quirky East Coast suppliers like Harmony Springs in Massachusetts, Maine Root in Maine, and Blenheim Ginger Ale in South Carolina.
+If you’re hungry, try a delectable breakfast wrap!

 Wisconsin: Colectivo Coffee

-The shop known as Colectivo Coffee (12 locations in Milwaukee) has been around since 1993; originally, it was called Alterra Coffee Roasters.
-According to Epicurious, Colectivo has “long been at the vanguard of the U.S. coffee movement… After 20 years, it renamed itself Colectivo after the buses the staff ride when they visit partner coffee farms in Central America.”
+The shop known as Colectivo Coffee (with 12 locations in Milwaukee) has been around since 1993, though originally it was called Alterra Coffee Roasters.
+As one of the coffee shops at the vanguard of the North American coffee revolution, Colectivo was renamed in 2013 after the buses the staff ride on their visits to partner coffee farms in Central America.
 The “collective” vibe is also apparent in the free tastings, brewing demos, and Monday night classical music concerts.

-Espresso Gurus rates Paramount Café in Cheyenne as the best coffee shop in Wyoming thanks to its extraordinary variety of caffeinated drinks, friendly owners, adorable ambiance (it’s in an old Paramount theater, and the walls are covered in art), and live music on weekend nights.
-Don’t miss the “super secret menu.”
-Now that you know the best coffee spots, fuel up for these best-kept secrets in every state.
+Espresso Gurus rates Paramount Cafe in Cheyenne as the best coffee shop in Wyoming, thanks to its extraordinary variety of caffeinated drinks, friendly owners, adorable ambiance (it’s in an old Paramount theater, with walls covered in art), and live music on weekend nights.
+Trust us, you don’t want to miss their “super secret menu.”
+Now that you know the best coffee spots, fuel up to hit the best all-you-can-eat buffets.